tschaub/eslint-config-tschaub/readme.md

 #### `tschaub/react`

-The `tschaub/react` config is suitable for projects using [React](https://facebook.github.io/react/).
+The `tschaub/react` config is suitable for projects using [React](https://reactjs.org/).
 This extends the base config to include the React plugin, enable JSX parsing, and run React specific rules.
 To use this profile, you'll need to install the `eslint-plugin-react` package:

-    npm install eslint-plugin-react --save-dev
+    npm install --save-dev eslint-plugin-react eslint-plugin-react-hooks

 Then your minimal configuration in `package.json` would look like this:
 ```json